 Some feasts are of Roman origin, others Byzantine, others originated from events that have marked the history of this city.

-Below is a short list of the most important festivals, seen from the point of view of a Venetian.
+Below is a short list of the most important festivals in Venice, seen from the point of view of a Venetian.

 It is certainly the best-known Venetian festival in the world and the least loved by Venetians.